Earwig and silverfish identification guide for Idaho homes

 Frequently Asked Questions

 No. This is a complete myth.
-Earwigs have no interest in human ears and are not equipped to burrow into them.
-The name likely comes from the wing shape (ear-shaped) or old superstitions.
-Earwig pincers are also too weak to hurt humans.
+Earwigs have no interest in human ears and cannot burrow into them.
+The name likely comes from the ear-shaped folded wing or old European superstitions.
+Their pincers are also too weak to break skin, so they cannot hurt humans even if they tried.

 earwigssilverfishnuisance pestsidentificationIdahoBoise